IsReal8a/instana-cei/README.md

 You can export a specific configuration type or all configurations at once.

+While exporting the custom dashboards, if you have too many, it will take a while to export the configuration, just wait.

 ```bash
 # Export a single type (e.g., custom dashboards)
 python instana_migrator.py export --type custom-dashboards